atmoschem/vein/README.md

 ## What is new?
 0.7.0

+- Re-design of ef_ldv_speed and ef_hdv_speed.
+Adds argument speed into ef_ldv_speed in order to return data.frames insted of list of functions.
+For instance, speed = Speed(0:120).
+Also, it euro can be with length bigger than one, and also can be data.frames.
+This is useful, when you have regions with different emission standards.
 - Add Active Surface (cm2/km): "AS_urban", "AS_rural", "AS_highway".
 - Add number of particles (N/km): "N_urban", "N_rural", "N_highway", "N_50nm_urban", "N_50_100nm_rural", "N_100_1000nm_highway".
 - [split_emis](https://atmoschem.github.io/vein/reference/split_emis.html) Split street emissions based on a grid or polygon.
 For instance, let's say that you need street emissiosn at